3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

-Step 1: Start small & prototype fast
+Step 1: Start small and prototype fast

-Before you commit to any expensive Injection molding tooling, first create and test a functional prototype of your design.
+Before you commit to any expensive injection molding tooling, first create and test a functional prototype of your design.

 This step is essential for launching a successful product.
 This way design errors can be identified early, while the cost of change is still low.

-There are three solutions for prototyping:
+There are 3 solutions for prototyping:

 - 3D printing (with SLS, SLA or Material Jetting)